datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 {: .callout}

 > ## Challenge - Saving figure to file
-> Check the documentation of the `savefig` command and check how
+> Check the documentation of the `savefig` method and check how
 > you can comply to journals requiring figures as `pdf` file with
 > dpi >= 300.
 >